sids4ru/money-tracker/README.md

    ```
    npm start
    ```
-   This will start the frontend at http://localhost:3000
+   This will start the frontend at http://localhost:3002 (or another available port)

 ## Usage